 If this check box is selected, "anonymous" SOAP requests are processed.
-Anonymous requests are requests in which no username/password has been specified in the SOAP header.
+Anonymous requests are requests in which no username/password has been specified in the SOAP header or in the "Basic Authentication" HTTP header.
 In this case the username/password as specified above is used for authentication.

 If this check box is cleared, all SOAP requests must contain the username and password in the SOAP header.
+From version 10.5.1.0042 you can also pass the username and password in a "Basic Authentication" HTTP header.
 Anonymous requests are blocked.

-If the Activation type is none, this field is read-only and its value is not used.
+If the Activation type is none or baanlogin_ssl, this field is read-only and its value is not used.
+In case of baanlogin ssl activation, the user account as passed by ION-API is always used.